Pushing Plastic: Who Is Responsible?

 Such communities, stretching from Texas to Louisiana, are now known as Cancer Alley.
 In St. Gabriel, Louisiana, “out of every 10 houses, there’s a prospect of one or two people that have died of cancer.”
 St. Gabriel has 30 petrochemical plants (including Formosa’s mega complex in St. James) within a 10-mile radius of the town.
 While Louisiana environmental quality officials and even the EPA will not directly link these chemical plants to their health impacts, they also do not regularly monitor the air quality near them.
 Nevertheless, frontline communities witness excessive cancer rates while state and federal officials continue to give the green light for the expansion of petrochemical production.

 Fossil fuel and petrochemical companies have been hard at work convincing the public that the plastic pollution crisis can be fixed by individual actions like beach clean ups and using overpriced metal straws.
 Do I still take my metal straws with me to stay hydrated while doing beach clean ups?
 Yes.
 I do not mean to demonize individual actions taken to reduce plastic waste.
 But it is big corporations that are to blame for the crisis we find ourselves in.
 They have used plastic to inject fossil fuels into nearly every aspect of daily life to the point where consumers can’t reasonably break free.
 We need strong federal laws that enforce corporate responsibility for plastic waste and protect human and environmental health.
 We must stop the production of needless consumer plastic before it can become waste that poisons our environment for centuries to come.

 Audrey Magnuson, RCC Stanback Presidential Fellow

 Audrey Magnuson co-leads RCC’s Coasts and Ocean program and works on environmental justice and policy.
-She is a rising senior at Duke University majoring in Public Policy with minors in Environmental Science and Art History. [email protected]
+She is a senior at Duke University majoring in Public Policy with minors in Environmental Science and Art History. [email protected]